vercel/next.js/examples/with-typescript/README.md

 yarn add --dev @types/react @types/react-dom @types/node
 ```

 When you run `next dev` the next time, Next.js will also start looking for any `.ts` or `.tsx` files.
-It even creates or updates the `tsconfig.json` file for your project with the recommended settings.
+It also creates or updates the `tsconfig.json` file for your project with the recommended settings.

-Next.js has built-in TypeScript declarations, so we'll get autocompletion for Next.js' modules straight away.
+Next.js has built-in TypeScript declarations, so you'll get autocompletion for Next.js' modules straight away.

 A `type-check` script is also added to `package.json`, which runs TypeScript's `tsc` CLI in `noEmit` mode to run type-checking separately.
 You can then include this, for example, in your `test` scripts.